gveran22/MetaIBS/scripts/analysis-individual/Nagel-2016/01_Dada2-Nagel_Notes.md

 - V4 variable region (about 250bp)
 - FWD - 515F - 5’ - GTGCCAGCMGCCGCGGTAA - 3’
 - REV -  806R - 5’ - GGACTACHVGGGTWTCTAAT - 3’
-- forward primer found at the beginning of the reads & reverse primer found at the end of \~50% of the reads
+- forward primer found at the beginning of the reads & reverse primer found at the middle of \~50% of the reads

 ## Filtering
 - **primers removal** - \~53% reads kept per sample.